 5. In situations where the violation warrants, a vehicle either may be towed or immobilized by the use of a mechanical "boot."
 If the "boot" is used, the violator must not, under any circumstances, try to move the vehicle.
 Any attempt to move the vehicle will result in damage to the locking device and/or the vehicle.
 SMU IS NOT RESPONSIBLE FOR DAMAGE TO A VEHICLE THAT IS MOVED WHILE SECURED BY A "BOOT".
 ANY DAMAGE TO THE "BOOT" WILL BE CHARGED TO THE VEHICLE OWNER.

-There are special regulations and state statutes applying to motorcycles, mopeds and motorbikes.
+There are special regulations that SMU has adopted from the State of Texas which apply to motorcycles, mopeds and motorbikes.
 Operators of these vehicles must be registered with the Parking and ID Card Services Office and must display a parking permit.
-The same penalties for violations of regulations apply to them as to other motor vehicles.
-Parking and traffic regulations for motorcycles are identical, with the following exceptions:
+The same penalties for violating any of the regulations apply to all motor vehicles on campus.
+Parking and traffic regulations for these vehicles are identical, with the following exceptions:

-1. Motorcycles may be driven only on the streets and driveways of the campus and are explicitly prohibited from sidewalks, lawns, flower beds and shrubbery, inside of buildings except parking centers, and areas where they are prohibited by posted signs.
+1. They may be driven only on the streets and driveways of the campus and are explicitly prohibited from pedestrian malls, plazas and sidewalks, lawns, flower beds and shrubbery, inside of buildings except parking centers, and areas where they are prohibited by posted signs.

-2. Motorcycles may be parked in any area authorized for automobiles.
+2. They may be parked in any area authorized for automobiles.

 3. With the exception of the front pad of Patterson Hall, motorcycles may not be parked in fire lanes, inside any building except parking centers, on sidewalks or lawns, in driveways or loading zones, within 10 feet of any building wall, in bicycle parking areas or where official signs prohibit.

-4. No more than one passenger may be transported on a motorcycle.
+4. No more than one passenger may be transported on a motor powered cycle.

 Bicycles must be ridden in accordance with state and local laws pertaining to them.
 The SMU Police Department will provide a synopsis of such laws upon request.